Senior Investigator Research Interests

 Acute myeloid leukemia (AML) is a rare, highly fatal, blood cancer.
-Although the majority of younger patients treated with chemotherapy will achieve an initial apparent “complete remission”, subsequent treatment with either further chemotherapy or allogeneic hematopoietic cell transplantation (alloHCT) cannot prevent subsequent death from leukemic relapse in many individuals.
+Although most younger patients treated with chemotherapy will achieve an initial apparent “complete” remission, subsequent treatment with either further chemotherapy or allogeneic hematopoietic cell transplantation (alloHCT) cannot prevent subsequent death from leukemic relapse in many.
 The outlook is often especially suboptimal for those diagnosed with AML but not eligible for this intensive therapy due to advanced age or medical co-morbidity.
-Recent advances in the scientific understanding of the genetic diversity of AML has led to the development of targeted therapies, but the optimal way to integrate such agents into a comprehensive approach for an individual AML patient has yet to be defined.
-The Myeloid Malignancies Section was established to investigate the“detection, prevention and treatment of AML relapse, in particular using non-transplantation immunotherapy”.
+Recent advances in the scientific understanding of the genetic diversity of AML have led to the development of targeted therapies, but the optimal way to integrate such agents into a comprehensive approach for an individual AML patient has yet to be defined.
+The Laboratory of Myeloid Malignancies Section focuses on research in translational medicine and precision oncology to improve outcomes for patients with AML.

-The work carried out by Dr. Hourigan’s laboratory should help bring clinicians one step closer to developing personalized and effective treatment approaches for AML.
+The work carried out by Dr. Hourigan’s laboratory should help bring clinicians one step closer to developing personalized and effective treatment approaches for patients with AML.

 Opening of the Myeloid Malignancies Clinic and PEARL15 Clinical Protocol